What is a sales funnel? Key stages, examples, and how to build one

 Build your funnel with content

 Ensuring you have content for each stage of the sales funnel is crucial.
-Conduct a content audit to identify any gaps, by mapping your existing content to each stage of the funnel.
+Map your existing content to conduct a content audit to identify any gaps.

 Incorporate the sales funnel stage in your content calendar to ensure a balanced distribution of content across all stages.